VIRAT18ind/Fitpeo-Code/README.md

 Visit:  Downloads in Selenium.dev
 Go to Java download the lastest version
 After downloading extract the files
-Now again go back to the website click on downloads Scroll down till platforms supported by selenium Expand the Browsers option
+5.Now again go back to the website click on downloads Scroll down till platforms supported by selenium Expand the Browsers option
 Choose Firefox